-To really get to the heart of Chinese cookery, you have to speak the language.
-So, just for a moment, let’s go back thousands of years in time.
-Most characters we use for food and cooking today date back to our earliest ancestors.
-One of the first pictograms ancient Chinese people drew was this: 人 (rén).
-It looks like a man, walking, right?
-And that’s just what it represented: a person.
+To truly understand the essence of Chinese cuisine, you need to know something about the language.
+So let's go back thousands of years for a moment.
+Most of the signs we use today for eating and cooking go back to our most ancient ancestors.
+One of the first pictographs painted by the Chinese in ancient times was this: 人 (rén).
+It looks like a walking man, doesn't it?
+And that's what it stood for: a human being.

-After man came fire, which almost looks like a man waving his arms: 火 (huǒ).
+After man came fire, which looks almost like a waving man: 火 (huǒ).

-Once we had fire, we could start to cook.
-That’s why the Chinese symbol for fire crops up, in different forms, within lots of other kitchen related characters.
+After we had fire, we could start cooking.
+For this reason, the Chinese character for celebration appears in various forms in many other characters related to cooking.
 Can you spot it?

-If you’re growing your own ingredients, you might need this: 田 (tián).
-It means ‘field’ or ‘farm’ and looks a bit like a garden veg patch.
-Then you’ll be ready to feed all those hungry mouths… 口 (kǒu).
-So, remember next time you’re cooking up a storm that the language of the food goes back (almost) to the beginning of time.
+If you grow your own ingredients, you might need this: 田 (tián).
+It means "field" or "farm" and looks a bit like a vegetable patch in a garden.
+Then you're ready to feed all those hungry mouths... 口 (kǒu).
+So the next time you cook up a feast, remember that the language of food goes back (almost) to the beginning of time.

 You might think you’re too busy to bother but with a bit of forethought you can let the meat rest in the marinade while you prepare the rest of the dish.
 Even a short time in the flavour bath is enough to make a difference.
 Once you’ve tried it, you’ll never go back – and your tastebuds will thank you.